Uthongathi F.C.

-Uthongathi FC are a South African club based in oThongathi, KwaZulu-Natal.
+Uthongathi FC is a South African professional football club based in oThongathi, KwaZulu-Natal.
 Their current home stadium is the Princess Magogo Stadium in KwaMashu.
-They currently play in the South African National First Division.

 History

-The team was founded in 2014.
-In the 2016–17 season Uthongathi won the KZN ABC Motsepe League and gained promotion to the National First Division via a 1-0 play-off victory in the final against Super Eagles FC.
+The team was founded in 2014 by Nicholas Mkhize.
+They won the 2016–17 ABC Motsepe League and gained promotion to the National First Division via a 1-0 play-off victory in the final against Super Eagles FC.
 In 2018 the chairman, Nicholas Mkhize, was shot dead after the club's weekly technical meeting.